Ornthira/IT5016D-Whitecliffe/README.md

 # IT5016D-Whitecliffe
-IT5016D Software Development Fundamentals
+IT5016D Software Development Fundamentals.
-I am changing content of README file
+Testing edit to README file.